US health agency revokes Obama-era Planned Parenthood protection

 On Thursday, HHS said it was creating a new division that would focus on conscience and religious objections, a move it said was necessary after years of the federal government forcing healthcare workers to provide such services.

-HHS will issue a letter on Friday to state Medicaid offices that will rescind the Obama Administration's 2016 guidance, which was issued after states including Indiana had tried to defund abortion providers such as Planned Parenthood.
+HHS will issue a letter on Friday to state Medicaid offices rescinding 2016 guidance that the Obama administration gave after states including Indiana had tried to defund abortion providers such as Planned Parenthood.

 The guidance "restricted states' ability to take certain actions against family-planning providers that offer abortion services," HHS said in a statement.